foodpress/FoodPress/readme.txt

 == Changelog ==
 = 1.3.5 (2016-) =
 FIXED: Plugin name passed incorrect in gihub updater for new update infor window
+FIXED: Boxed Menu layout collapse when navigating back to menu

 = 1.3.4.1 (2016-2-12)
 FIXED: Reservation input field color not saving in backend